5-Pass Matching Pipeline

-STET's matching algorithm runs in 5 passes, processing matches in order of decreasing certainty to prevent the "greedy trap" where weak early matches steal better candidates.
+STET's reconciliation engine runs in 5 passes, processing matches in order of decreasing certainty to prevent the "greedy trap" where weak early matches steal better candidates from later, more rigorous passes.

 Overview

-Traditional reconciliation systems often use greedy matching—finding any plausible match and moving on.
-This leads to cascading errors where a mediocre early match prevents a perfect later match.
+Traditional reconciliation tools use greedy matching—finding any plausible match and moving on.
+This produces cascading errors where a mediocre early match permanently blocks a perfect later one.

-The Multi-Pass Assay solves this by processing matches in rounds.
-Each pass has strict criteria, and matched transactions are removed from the pool before the next pass begins.
+STET solves this by running matching in strict rounds.
+Each pass applies specific criteria, and matched transactions are removed from the candidate pool before the next pass begins.
+Deterministic rules always run first; ML is used only as an enhancement for edge cases.

 - Exact amount match (to the cent)